mickfuzz/phd4/_posts/thesis_chapters/2023-6-4-Process-Design.md

 - simple structure of code in terms of aligning with framework and not adding extra functions

-#### Phase Three
+### Phase Three

 The delivery of the second phase in early 2019 drew on this participant feedback and detailed reading of relevant literature to bring substantial changes to the programme.

-The key addition built on the quick cards of the previous phase, that being to preprepare code examples illustrating key game features requested by participants.
+The key addition built on the quick cards of the previous phase, that being to pre-prepare code examples illustrating key game features requested by participants.

 In phase one I worked with learners when they were creating a wish list of game features to add to their game.
 Some of these were aesthetic in nature to do with the graphical representation of game characters, hazards and background images.
 Some most accurately described as game mechanics including: jumping on enemies; finding a door or flag to progress to the next level; and collect all food before progressing to next level.
 Others concerned other fundamental aspects concerning game space including: size of game world,

-Some requests did not fit into these categories - see Schell's lenses work for a more complete taxonomy.

-We can describe these features as game design patterns.
-Driv(Appendix R.4.1)en by the requests of learners, I developed tutorials to support students implement these patterns.
+I developed tutorials to support students implement these elements.

 This approach aligns with inclusive education principles in that it increases the choices of students, scaffolds the way they can access resources and allows them to keep a track of their own progress.

+#### Structuring supporting resources

+In trying to organise and represent code examples to participants in a logical way I drew on existing frameworks of game elements.

+- see Schell's lenses work for a more complete taxonomy.
+- MDA framework
+- Game Jam template, goals, space, rules, mechanics, objects

+I was inspired by work which merged academic and professional interpretations of game elements with those used to kick start beginners in the process of hacking games in a Game Jam.
+This alignment suits my approach of demystifying technology.

+Finally I decided on the following framework

+SCAN OF THE SKETCH OF MY DIVISION

-#### Phase Four
+### Phase Four

 <!-- I also carried out four video-recorded interviews with practitioners who work with creative methods and technology with young people or families.
 Early analysis of these interviews has helped shape the evolving design of my programme and has brought into focus key areas of interest already identified in journal entries. -->